Glasgow-College-UESTC/ip-lectures/2024/lecture 2 - Let's C.md

 - The final step involves the *linker* ⛓️
 - The linker produces an executable ⚙️ by combining
   + Object file(s)
-  + References (links) to functions from libraries and modules
+  + References (links) to functions from external libraries and modules
 - By historical convention, the default name of an executable is `a.out`
 - The linker can generate a library of functions for use in other programs
   + Useful for large projects and beyond the scope of Introductory Programming